 Our moment-by-moment actions vie with our plans.
 Choosing is hindered by uncertainty and those distinctions between personal experience and cultural dictates.

-Considering it all, perhaps we are a half-a-step beyond, I know that I know nothing.
+Considering it all, perhaps Cognition: All We Can Think is a half-step beyond Socrates quote, I know that I know nothing.